dhr412/scrapelm/README.md

 # ScrapeLM

-`ScrapeLM` is a command-line tool that scrapes a website's text content and uses a local Large Language Model (LLM) via Ollama to answer questions based on the scraped information.
+`ScrapeLM` is a command-line tool that scrapes a website's text content and uses a local LLM via Ollama to answer questions based on the scraped information.

 ## Features